marcpage/scheduling/README.md

   * [Create a Pull Request](#create-a-pull-request)
   * [Get ready for the next change](#get-ready-for-the-next-change)
   * [Working on Windows](#working-on-windows)

+# Why is this public domain

+`If this fills such a valuable need for restaurants, why are you putting the source in the public domain?`

+I believe that those who have the technical skills to implement this for their restaurant can save themselves a lot of time and money.
+For those other restaurants that do not have those with the skills to deploy this, enterprising people with the skills can sell this solution to them.
+I feel there is a great need in society for this tool.
+If I try to sell it by myself, I may make a lot of money but I will not be able to fulfill the need as effectively as several people going out and filling that need.

+If you wish to sell your services to set this up for a restaurant or even for several restaurants, please do.
+If you receive feedback, please contribute it back here, but most of all, fill the need.

 # How to work in the codebase